01Have a Formal Application Process

-- Application must be submitted a minimum of 45 days prior to the event
+- The application must be submitted a minimum of 45 days prior to the event.

 Organizers should submit as part of any special event permit application, an event map that identifies proposed street closure areas and re-route plan.
 The map should also consider public garage spaces, driveway access, and fire lane space.
 Detour signs and barricades must comply with city requirements, and organizers are required to obtain these supplies directly.
 The following items are considered when issuing a permit:

-- Proximity of another event in the area at the same time
+- The proximity of another event in the area at the same time.

 04Require Tent and Canopy Permits

 In Chicago, tents or canopies larger than 240 square feet at public events require permits from the city.
 If larger than 600 square feet, drawings must be stamped by a licensed architect or structural engineer, and exit and emergency plans including signs and lighting must be submitted.
 If the size exceeds 4,000 square feet, the permit request must be submitted by the company responsible for erecting the structure.
 This process ensures safety measures are taken seriously.